Georgia's Dairy Industry Overview

 Milk Powder and Whey Production

-Georgia produces approximately 10,000 metric tons of milk powder and whey annually.
-This production serves both local consumption requirements and export demand, highlighting the sector\'s adaptability to global market trends.
+With an annual production of approximately 10,000 metric tons of milk powder and whey, Georgia addresses both local consumption and export demands.
+This flexibility showcases the sector's ability to adapt to global market trends.

 Key Dairy Enterprises